matheusft/modelling_ml/README.md

 from a file.
 Currently, the file extensions accepted are .csv, .xls and .xlsx.

 In V1.0, Modelling ML works better with datasets that contain the variable labels in the top row and a single data type per column.
-Funny datasets with XXX may cause Modelling ML to explode &#128165;.
+Funny datasets with multiple data types in each column may cause Modelling ML to get very angry and explode &#128165;.

+This should be improved in the future.

 <img src="https://github.com/matheusft/modelling_ml/blob/master/readme_page/Loading.gif?raw=true"/>